ric-bianchi/SoQt-my-old/README.md

 ## Introduction

-This is an updated version of the package SoQt, which can be found on Bitbucket:
+This is an updated version of the original SoQt package, which can be found on Bitbucket:

 https://bitbucket.org/Coin3D/soqt